-Smoking is not allowed in lavatories, the 6th floor patio, building entrances and vestibules and, most importantly, the School of Social Work Student Lounge.
+Smoking is not allowed in lavatories, the 6th floor patio, building entrances and vestibules or in the School of Social Work Student Lounge.

 The administration of the School of Social Work is committed to enforcing and upholding University policy.
 For more details, see the Student Life website.